S3cur3Th1sSh1t/PowerSharpPack/README.md

 Why?
 In my personal opinion offensive Powershell is not dead because of AMSI, Script-block-logging, Constrained Language Mode or other protection features.
 Any of these mechanisms can be bypassed.
 Since most new innovative offensive security projects are written in C# I decided to make them usable in powershell as well.

 So what did i basically do here?

-First of all clone each C# Tool and set the class and main methods public.
-For some projects i merged pull requests with new features or bug fixes or i had to remove environment.exit statements so that the whole powershell process is not killed for missing parameters and so on.
-Afterwards compiling each binary, encoding it base64 and load it in powershell via [System.Reflection.Assembly]::Load([Convert]::FromBase64String()).
+1. First of all clone each C# Repo.
+2. Set the class and main methods public
+3. For some projects i merged pull requests with new features or bug fixes or i had to remove environment.exit statements so that the whole powershell process is not killed for missing parameters and so on
+4. Afterwards compiling each binary
+5. Encoding it base64 and load it in powershell via [System.Reflection.Assembly]::Load([Convert]::FromBase64String()).

+Its a very easy but for many repos time consuming process.

 Which tools are included?